eltrino/diamantedesk-documentation/user-guide/tickets.md

 Content  | This field contains the comment body.
 Ticket Status  | Specify whether the ticket status has changed.
 Once comment with the changed ticket status is added, the status of the ticket automatically changes as well.
 Attachments  | Attach screenshots clarifying or confirming information provided in the content field.
 Private  | If this checkbox is selected, this comment is going to be available only to the admin users on the DiamanteDesk admin panel.
-If the checkbox is clear, it s going to be available both for admin users on the admin panel and for the customer on the portal.
+If the checkbox is cleared, it is going to be available both for admin users on the admin panel and for the customer on the portal.

 ## Notifications